 The bottom line is...

 Creating an intuitive navigation structure is essential.
-It will help you provide better shopping experiences for your customers and it will maximize your Crawl Budget.
+It will help you provide a better shopping experience for your customers and will maximize your Crawl Budget.
 This will result in more sales opportunities and better search engine rankings for your high-priority pages.

 Ultimately, your website architecture is how your homepage, categories, subcategories, product pages and other web pages are organized and linked together.